awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Troubleshoot.md

 This means that your canary run exceeded the timeout\.
 The canary execution stopped before CloudWatch Synthetics could publish success percent CloudWatch metrics or update artifacts such as HAR files, logs and screenshots\.
 If your timeout is too low, you can increase it\.

 By default, a canary timeout value is equal to its frequency\.
 You can manually adjust the timeout value to be less than or equal to the canary frequency\.
 If your canary frequency is low, you must increase the frequency to increase the timeout\.
-You can adjust both the frequency and the timeout value c under **Schedule** when you create or update a canary by using the CloudWatch Synthetics console\.
+You can adjust both the frequency and the timeout value under **Schedule** when you create or update a canary by using the CloudWatch Synthetics console\.

+Be sure that your canary timeout value is no shorter than 15 seconds to allow for Lambda cold starts and the time it takes to boot up the canary instrumentation\.

 Canary artifacts are not available to view in the CloudWatch Synthetics console when this error happens\.
 You can use CloudWatch Logs to see the canary's logs\.